Facebook Pixel

 Overview of Jennifer Harbison

-Jennifer took great interest in the agricultural programs of Future Farmers of America with her sister and visited a local farm twice a week to tend their lambs.
-Jennifer was also the head of the Lanier drill team, the Vikettes, and was a member of the track team.
-Jennifer had a boyfriend, Sammy Buchanan, and a younger sister, Sarah, age 15.
-Jennifer lived with her sister, and her mother, Barbara Harbison.
+Jennifer took great interest in the agricultural programs of Future Farmers of America along with her sister, and the siblings visited a local farm twice a week to tend to their lambs.
+It was at FFA where she truly connected with her friend Eliza Thomas, also a senior at Lanier High School.
+In addition to participating in the FFA, Jennifer was the head of the Lanier drill team, the Vikettes, as well as a member of the track team.
+She lived with her younger sister Sarah, aged 15, and their mother, Barbara Suraci.

 Jennifer was a hard worker.
-She wanted to work to help make payments on a dark blue Chevy S-10 truck that her natural father, Michael Harbison, had helped her to buy that summer.
-She worked at a local frozen yogurt shop located in a strip mall called “I Can’t Believe It’s Yogurt.”
-Prior to this job, she worked at an Albertson’s grocery store.
+In order to help make payments on a dark blue Chevy S-10 truck that her father, Michael Harbison, had helped her buy that summer, she took a job at a local frozen yogurt shop.
+The store, located in a strip mall, was called “I Can’t Believe It’s Yogurt” and was also the workplace of her friend Eliza.
+Prior to this job, Jennifer had worked at an Albertson’s grocery store.

 Source: CBS News/AP Images

+The pair hung out for a few hours at his apartment, before Jennifer returned home at around 7:00 pm to get ready for her 8:00 pm work shift at “I Can’t Believe It’s Yogurt.”
+Before work, Jennifer and her sister picked up Sarah’s friend, Amy Ayers, and dropped the younger girls off at the Northcross Mall which was just down the road from the yogurt shop.
+The Northcross Mall was in an upper-scale northwestern corner of Austin.
 Sarah and Amy would spend the evening at the mall together and were planning to have a sleepover at Sarah's house that evening.
-At 9 pm, Jennifer took her break from work and drove to Northcross Mall to pick up Sarah and Eliza and bring them back since the mall was closing soon.
+At 9:00 pm, Jennifer took her break from work and drove to Northcross Mall to pick up Sarah and Amy and bring them back to the yogurt shop, since the mall was closing soon.

 Exterior of "I Cant Believe It's Yogurt" after the attack.
 Source: AP